When everything is urgent, nothing is

 With the scale of information today, some form of curation is essential, and abandoning technology altogether isn’t an option.
 Too much of our life flows through these systems, and they can be incredibly useful.

-What if, instead of relying on opaque systems, we started to place our trust back in people?
+What if instead of relying on opaque systems, we started to place our trust back in people?
 Take the time to understand the people sharing content.
 Writers, artists, and researchers, the thought leaders in their respective fields.
 This seems like a more sensible approach, rather than allowing opaque systems to surface the content only because it holds attention at scale.

 Algoasis doesn’t claim to solve the problem of meaning, and it doesn’t try to outsmart the algorithm with another algorithm.
 It gives you the option to step outside the recommendation loop entirely, to turn off algorithmic suggestions and let information arrive through the people you’ve chosen deliberately.